chemfiles/chemfiles/doc/devdoc/internals.rst

-Chemharp internals
+Chemfiles internals
 ==================

 Sources organisation
 --------------------

-You may find the following directory in the Chemharp sources :
+You may find the following directory in the chemfiles sources :

-- ``bin``: the sources of the binary frontend to Chemharp;
+- ``bin``: the sources of the binary frontend to chemfiles;
 - ``bindings``: the sources of the bindings, with one directory by language: C, Fortran, Python, Julia.
 - ``cmake``: some CMake modules used for build configuration;
 - ``doc``: this documentation;
 - ``examples``: usage examples, with one folder by supported language;
-- ``include``: the headers of Chemharp;
+- ``include``: the headers of chemfiles;
 - ``scripts``: some python scripts used for developpement.
 The most important is the Fortran binding generator;
 - ``src``: the sources of the library;